Dale Olmsted

 Dale Olmsted (born c.
 1968 or 1969) is an American college football coach.
-He is the tight ends coach for the Tufts Jumbos, a position he has held since 2024.
+He most recently served as the tight ends coach for Tufts University, a position he held from 2024 to 2025.
 He was the head football coach for Nichols College from 2014 to 2023.
 He was the head football coach for Millis High School from 2005 and 2009 and the school's co-op team with Hopedale Junior Senior High School from 2010 to 2013.
 He also coached for Walpole High School, Dedham High School, Braintree High School, and King Philip Regional High School.
 He played college football for Salem and West Liberty State as a defensive back.